KhanRana/community_boxing_club/README.md

 - Fixed Bugs
 There was an error when submitting the membership.html.
 It turns out we cannot 'required' to a drop down select.
 When the 'required' was removed from the select, html returned no errors.
+Footer was moving up the screen on about.html in mobile and tablet view.
+I have fixed is by sticking it and moving it to the bottom using '100vh'.

 ## Deployment
 The site was deployed to GitHub pages.
 The steps to deploy are as follows: